lukeed/pwa/readme.md

 ## Features

 * **Framework Agnostic**<br>
-  _Build with your preferred framework or with none at all!
-Official presets for Preact, React, Vue, and Svelte._
+  _Build with your preferred framework or with none at all!<br>Official presets for Preact, React, Vue, and Svelte._

 * **Plug 'n Play**<br>
-  _Don't worry about configuration, unless you want to.
-Presets and plugins are automatically applied.
+  _Don't worry about configuration, unless you want to.<br>Presets and plugins are automatically applied.
 Just install and go!_

 * **Fully Extensible**<br>
   _Includes a plugin system that allows for easy, fine-grain control of your configuration... when needed._